 - 30. The Government framework for economic recovery and sustainable development for 2019-2023 identifies food and nutrition security as a priority.
-It reflects the African Union's Agenda 2063, which calls for the pursuit of climate-smart agriculture and food security.
+This commitment was acted on through the adoption of the national food security and nutrition policy in May 2019, with which the CSP is aligned.
+This reflects the African Union's Agenda 2063, which calls for the pursuit of climate-smart agriculture and food security.
 A range of sector-specific strategies and documents address food insecurity and malnutrition. - 31.
 The scale-up of social protection is viewed as an important step towards achieving zero hunger in the zero hunger strategic review, the national food and nutrition security policy and the country resilience priority plan.
 The Government is currently developing a social protection floor and plans to extend coverage by the national safety net programme into the centre and the north of the country, developing a more structured articulation with shock-responsive interventions and implementing conditional transfers linked to the labour-intensive creation of assets.